 Hello!
 I am an assistant professor at TTI-Chicago, a philanthropically endowed academic computer science institute located on the University of Chicago campus.
 From 2012 to 2015, I was a research assistant professor at TTIC.
 I received my Ph.D. in 2012 from the Language Technologies Institute at Carnegie Mellon University where I was advised by Noah Smith.
 (CV)

 My research focuses on natural language processing.
 I also develop general techniques for learning and inference, particularly in structured settings.
 Recent interests include paraphrase recognition, machine comprehension, commonsense knowledge representation, and narrative understanding.
 I collaborate with others in the speech and language group at TTIC, including many PhD students and visiting students.

-This spring we will be hosting the fifth annual Midwest Speech and Language Days.
-Please consider participating!
+This spring we hosted the fifth annual Midwest Speech and Language Days.
+Thanks to all who participated!

 I am currently teaching Advanced Natural Language Processing.